cdapio/cdap/docs/developer-guide/source/rest.rst

    * - Parameter
      - Description
    * - ``<dataset-name>``
-     - Name of the new DataSet
+     - Name of the new Dataset
    * - ``<type-name>``
-     - Type of the new DataSet
+     - Type of the new Dataset

 HTTP Responses
 ..............